 Introduction: The Chem Compute website allows students to easily access state of the art computational software for free.
 Our hope is that this will enable faculty to incorporate computational chemistry into their undergraduate teaching and research curriculum without the hassle of compiling, installing, and maintaining software and hardware.

 Calculations are run for free on these clusters:

-- Jetstream: Available for use to guest users.
+- Jetstream: Available for use to all users.
 A cloud cluster consisting of up to 10 nodes (10 cores each).
 The cluster will grow as more jobs are submitted.
 Great for small jobs because it has little overhead

 - Comet: A cluster at the San Diego Supercomputing Center, with 1984 nodes (47,616 cores).
 Available for use to registered users and undergraduate classes.
 Best choice for large jobs